dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 + **CrossEngine**<br>
     Cross over between 2 walkers.
-+ **FrogEngine**<br>
-    The FrogEngine jumps a parameter set towards/over a bunch of others.(TBD)
 + **GalileanEngine**<br>
     Move all parameters in forward steps, with mirroring on the edge.
 + **GibbsEngine**<br>
     Move a one parameter at a time by a random amount.
 + **StartEngine**<br>
-    Generates an initial random sample.
+    Generates an initial random walker.
 + **StepEngine**<br>
-    Move a a walker in a random direction.
+    Move a walker in a random direction.

 <!-- dont remove -->